VCDW-2025-PROG7311/Hello-PROG7311/08 - MathAPI and MathAPI Client/README.md

 1. Build an API that returns JSON - https://github.com/VCDW-2025-PROG7311/MathAPI
 1. Test in Postman
 1. Build a client that consumes the API - https://github.com/VCDW-2025-PROG7311/MathAPIClient
+1. Make sure auth happens in the API and not the client.

 Where are we?
 1. Revising .NET Entity Framework Core with DB-first (DONE!)